netsil/manifests/cloudformation/README.md

 ## Pre-installation Instructions
-* Below is the minimum set of permissions necessary for the AWS user that is used to launch our cloudformation template:
+Below is the minimum set of permissions necessary for the AWS user that is used to launch our cloudformation template

 ```json
 {
     "Version": "2012-10-17",